aswinaus/ML/README.md

 **1. Binary Cross-Entropy (BCE) Loss:** This is calculated using the nn.BCEWithLogitsLoss() function, which takes the scaled cosine similarity (cos_scaled) and the target values (targets) as inputs.

-**2. Contrastive Loss:** This is calculated using the formula (pos * (1 - cos).clamp(min=0) + neg * (cos - margin).clamp(min=0)).mean(), where pos and neg are the positive and negative target values, respectively, and margin is a hyperparameter set to 0.2.
+**2. Contrastive Loss:** This is calculated using the formula (pos * (1 - cos).clamp(min=0) + neg * (cos - margin).clamp(min=0)).mean(), where pos and neg are the positive and negative target values respectively, and margin is a hyperparameter set to 0.2.

 The final loss is the sum of the BCE loss and the contrastive loss, weighted by the contrastive_weight hyperparameter.

-The cos variable represents the cosine similarity between the document and label embeddings, and the emb variable represents the document embeddings.
+The cos variable represents the cosine similarity between the document and label embeddings and the emb variable represents the document embeddings.

 These values are returned along with the loss if return_outputs is True.

 What is Binary Cross-Entropy Loss?

 Binary Cross-Entropy (BCE) loss is a common loss function used in binary classification problems, where the target variable is a binary label (0 or 1).
 It measures the difference between the predicted probabilities and the true labels.

 Mathematical Formula
 The BCE loss is calculated as follows:
 L(y, y_pred) = -[y * log(y_pred) + (1-y) * log(1-y_pred)]